 - The University will provide the means for all employees who are identified as "users", to have an eye examination and test when requested.
-Re-testing is usually every two years, exceptions would be on the optician's advice. - The University will only have to pay for spectacles if the test shows you need special corrective lenses that are prescribed for the distance the screen is viewed at.
-If an ordinary prescription is suitable for your DSE work, then the University /employer does not have to pay for your spectacles.
-Contact HR or your safety advisors for further information.
+Re-testing is usually every two years, exceptions would be on the optician's advice. - A link to the Eye Examination Page can be found here. - The University will only have to pay for spectacles if the test shows users need special corrective lenses that are prescribed for the distance the screen is viewed at.
+If an ordinary prescription is suitable for your DSE work, then the University/employer does not have to pay for your spectacles. - Contact HR or your Safety Team for further information.